Why did I want to learn to be a magician?

 Honestly, I didn’t.
 I never had the aspiration to become a magician.

-That may sound like a strange thing for a full time professional magician to say, which it is.
-When I was growing up, I wanted to learn magic, but I was never full of dreams and desires to become a full time magician.
+That may sound like a strange thing for a full-time professional magician to say, which it is.
+When I was growing up, I wanted to learn magic, but I was never full of dreams and desires to become a full-time magician.

-For me though, I loved magic from a distance, as an audience member, always enthralled by the performance.
-Though, as I mentioned in another article, I was never able to actually learn any magic for a plethora of different reasons.
+For me, though, I loved magic from a distance, as an audience member, always enthralled by the performance.
+Though, as I mentioned in another article, I was never able to learn any magic for a plethora of different reasons.
 My parents had bought me a magic kit once or twice, though I had quickly lost interest as I found the magic included to be a bit silly.
 The problem with magic kits is something I could at length about, and I will in the future, I can feel the rant bubbling beneath the surface even now.

 So as I grew up, magic always seemed to be something that was out of reach.
 I did learn the odd trick briefly, but would always forget it after a week or so since I never had the confidence to show other people who weren’t family.
-The problem there is of course you can only show them an effect once or twice, before they start to catch on to how it is done; which if you’re anything like me, you could observe while performing and would often put you off.
+The problem there is, of course, you can only show them an effect once or twice before they start to catch on to how it is done; which if you’re anything like me, you could observe while performing and would often put you off.

 I had all but resigned myself to always being a spectator of magic.

-While I was at university however, I was browsing through YouTube until far too early in the morning watching whatever video seemed to interest me.
+While I was at university, however, I was browsing through YouTube until far too early in the morning watching whatever video seemed to interest me.
 One video caught my eye, a performance of “This and That”.
 It’s a simple enough magical effect, using three cards and a little story about being hoodwinked by a gambling man on the street.
 After watching the effect, I watched it again.
 Then again, and again, and again.
 I was furious that I couldn’t figure out how the effect was done.
 I couldn’t see any camera cuts and my poor inexperienced brain could not fathom how it was done.

 Once I thought it was ready, I performed it for a few friends at the pub and got an incredible reaction.
-Mostly it was disbelief that I could have pulled it off, but also genuine surprise.
+Mostly it was disbelief that I could have pulled it off, but also a genuine surprise.

 I was hooked.
 I had never had an ability I could show off quite like that to get a reaction of that magnitude.
 I figured I should learn some more magic.
 So I did some research into online courses, read articles and tracked down every bit of magic I could.
-I spent many nights locked in my room practicing with the door locked, everyone in the house thought I was doing something else entirely.
+I spent many nights locked in my room practising with the door closed, everyone in the house thought I was doing something else entirely.

-Then one day I was doing some magic at a friend’s house party, as I was doing all the time in those days, when one of the other party goers, turned to me and asked if I wanted to work in his restaurant.
-I politely declined saying I was already working as a bartender, to which he pointed out that no, he wanted me to work as a resident magician at Tharen’s restaurant and bar in Kings Cross, Sydney, performing on Friday and Saturday nights.
+Then one day I was doing some magic at a friend’s house party, as I was doing all the time in those days, when one of the other party-goers, turned to me and asked if I wanted to work in his restaurant.
+I politely declined to say I was already working as a bartender, to which he pointed out that no, he wanted me to work as a resident magician at Tharen’s restaurant and bar in Kings Cross, Sydney, performing on Friday and Saturday nights.
 The pay was much less than I made in the bar, but I quit and jumped at the chance, now that I had realised what it was he was offering me.